What are the best big dogs for families and kids? Read on to find out!

 Golden retrievers do have a high energy level, so you’ll need to be willing to go on regular walks and take them to the park frequently.

-Additionally, golden retrievers often exhibit separation anxiety, so they aren’t a good choice for families that spend lots of time away from the home.
+Additionally, Golden retrievers often exhibit separation anxiety, so they aren’t the best choice for families that spend lots of time away from the home.

 Most people think of poodles as a small breed, but these dogs actually come in three different official sizes: toy, miniature, and standard.
 And, while toy and miniature poodles are indeed tiny pups, standard poodles usually weigh about 50 to 70 pounds and stand 22 inches tall at the shoulder.

 Poodles are incredibly intelligent dogs, who are often easy to train.
 They are also loving, sensitive and gentle dogs that make great big dogs for kids.

 Poodles don’t present many challenges for owners, and they are one of the best breeds for first-time owners.
 However, they do bond strongly with their people, and they can become quite anxious when left alone.

 They also require more exercise than many people anticipate, so be sure you are ready to take frequent trips to the park with your poodle.

-Basset hounds are easily one of the friendliest dogs on our list.
+Basset hounds are easily one of the friendliest big dogs on our list.
 They make quick friends with everybody they meet and usually get along with other dogs well (many even tolerate cats too).

-They are fantastic dogs for kids, and they’ll love tagging along with them all day long.
+They are fantastic big dogs for kids, and they’ll love tagging along with them all day long.
 They don’t require a lot of exercise, and they are pretty well-suited for life in an apartment or a small home.

 However, you’ll need to be comfortable with a dog that sheds and drools constantly if you decide to add a basset hound to your family.